taearls/earshare/README.md

 ### MVP

-Artist:
+Artist: <br>
--- params: name (required), password, location, genre, description, members, website link, photo -- Artist will be able to create, delete, and edit events -- Artist will be able to invite users to have access to the artist page -- Index: a list of all events they've created, button to create event, edit artist details -- Show: Details of the event, along with an edit and delete button -- Edit: Be able to edit Artist info
+-- params: name (required), password, location, genre, description, members, website link, photo <br>
+-- Artist will be able to create, delete, and edit events <br>
+-- Artist will be able to invite users to have access to the artist page <br>
+-- Index: a list of all events they've created, button to create event, edit artist details <br>
+-- Show: Details of the event, along with an edit and delete button <br>
+-- Edit: Be able to edit Artist info <br>

-Event:
+Event: <br>
--- params: date, time, location, description, cost, other artists performing, how many people attending, photo -- Index: a list of all events
+-- params: date, time, location, description, cost, other artists performing, how many people attending, photo <br>
+-- Index: a list of all events <br>
--- Show: Details of an event to learn more about it
+-- Show: Details of an event to learn more about it <br>
--- Edit: Be able to Edit Event Info
+-- Edit: Be able to Edit Event Info <br>
--- New: Create a new event
+-- New: Create a new event <br>

-User:
+User: <br>
--- params: username, password, location
+-- params: username, password, location <br>
--- be able to view event index
+-- be able to view event index <br>
--- be able to like it
+-- be able to like it <br>
--- mark if they're attending or interested in going
+-- mark if they're attending or interested in going <br>
--- User will be able to become an artist
+-- User will be able to become an artist <br>
--- Index: toggle between a list of events and artists (later, include a search/filter function), will be able to register as an artist
+-- Index: toggle between a list of events and artists (later, include a search/filter function), will be able to register as an artist <br>
--- Show: A list of events they've interacted with
+-- Show: A list of events they've interacted with <br>
--- Edit: Be able to change the user information if they want
+-- Edit: Be able to change the user information if they want <br>

-User registration:
+User registration: <br>
--- User creates a username, password, registers an email -- User gets redirected to the user index
+-- User creates a username, password, registers an email <br>
+-- User gets redirected to the user index <br>